khinny-7/SQL_project_retail_sales/README.md

 ### 1. Database Setup

 - Create Database: A database called p1_retail_db is created to store all project data.
-- Create Table: A table named retail_sales is built to hold the sales records, including details such as transaction ID, date, time, customer information, product category, quantity, pricing, cost, and total sales amount.
+- Create Table: A table named retail_sales is built to hold the sales records, including details

 ### 2. Data Exploration & Cleaning